rohitkjohnedu/my_yade/doc/sphinx/mpy.rst

 Running in passive mode is straightforward, one just needs to set the number of timesteps as an argument for the :yref:`yade.mpy.mpirun` function.
 If a scene merge is required, the *withMerge* argument of :yref:`yade.mpy.mpirun` has to be set to true.
 The simulation (:ysrc:`examples/mpi/vtkRecorderExample.py`) is executed with the following command::

-  mpiexec -np NUMSUBD+1 yade-mpi vtkRecorderExample.py
+  mpiexec -np NUMSUBD+1 yade-mpi-verison vtkRecorderExample.py

 where *NUMSUBD* corresponds to the required number of worker subdomains.